2600hz/kazoo5/doc/announcements.md

 4. New parameters were added to the account, user and device documents to set the asserted identity.
 These parameters are currently free-form but will be strictly verified by default in the future!

 5. Crossbar API version 1 has been deprecated.
-This is the last major version of Kazoo with support of `v1`.
+This is the last major version of Crossbar with support of `v1`.
 Please consider migrating your customize Crossbar modules from version 1 to version 2.
 Also upgrade your applications, UI or scripts to use version 2.
-This is the last version of Kazoo which is deprecated Kazoo-UI works with.
+This is the last version of {% BRAND_NAME %} which is deprecated Kazoo-UI works with.

 6. The default prompt for the voicemail configuration menu has changed.

-Two new **en-US** prompts have been added to handle this feature and should be imported in conjunction with the upgrade of KAZOO.
+Two new **en-US** prompts have been added to handle this feature and should be imported in conjunction with the upgrade of {% BRAND_NAME %}.

 * vm-settings\_menu\_announcement_on
 * vm-settings\_menu\_announcement_off

-For instructions on how to import prompts please consult the [Kazoo Core Media](https://github.com/2600hz/kazoo-sounds/tree/master/kazoo-core#importing-prompts-for-a-language) documentation.
+For instructions on how to import prompts please consult the [{% BRAND_NAME %} Core Media](https://github.com/2600hz/kazoo-sounds/tree/master/kazoo-core#importing-prompts-for-a-language) documentation.

 7. Adds kazoo_telemetry application

-KAZOO collects anonymous telemetry data by default so that we can provide you with the best performance, stability, and security.
+{% BRAND_NAME %} collects anonymous telemetry data by default so that we can provide you with the best performance, stability, and security.
 It enables us to continuously improve the platform for you and helps inform our roadmap decisions so we can create the products, features, and functionality that will best serve you.
 Rest assured — no sensitive data is transmitted and metrics are limited to aggregate values, aggregate statistics, and software version information.
-By allowing us to collect this data, you are making a contribution to the KAZOO community and are helping us make KAZOO better for you and the entire KAZOO community.
+By allowing us to collect this data, you are making a contribution to the {% BRAND_NAME %} community and are helping us make {% BRAND_NAME %} better for you and the entire {% BRAND_NAME %} community.
 You can opt-out at any time by consulting the configuration document in the system_config database.

 Here are a few examples:
 - https://success.trendmicro.com/data-collection-disclosure